sskyy/redux-event-bus/docs/api/API.md

  }, function *(){})
  ```

- or use a helper function to match certain action type:
+ Or use a helper function to match certain action type:

  ```javascript
  listen( fromReduxAction('some-redux-action-type'), function *(){